sslover/designing-for-data-personalization/week2/javacript-cheat-sheet.md

 		// (but we cannot do #2 until #1 has completed, so we need a callback)

 		// first function takes in an array and callback
-		// the function operateson the array and returns the callback var findDogsInArray = function(array,callback){
+		// the function operates on the array and returns the callback
+		// the callback returns an error or the data var findDogsInArray = function(array,callback){

 			// if no array is passed in, let's send back an error